n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 17 - Advent of Cyber 2021.md

 The final question tasks with finding some information contained in the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) service.
 Nearly without exception, each AWS service has corresponding `aws` commands, this is no exception.

 You can do some web research to learn how to use the command, or run `aws secretsmanager help` to get started.
 The command we are looking for first is `list-secrets`.
-Many `aws` commands have "sub-commands" that can be ran with them, as we saw with `ec2 describe-instances`.
+Many `aws` commands have "sub-commands" that can be run with them, as we saw with `ec2 describe-instances`.
 Run the command below.

 ```
 aws secretsmanager list-secrets --profile <PROFILE_NAME>